 Public Relations Jobs | Publicity Careers

-Public relations specialists create and maintain a favorable public image for the organization they represent.
+Public relations specialists create a favorable public image for the organization they represent.
 They design media releases to shape public perception of their organization and to increase awareness of its work and goals.

 Public relations specialists, also called communications specialists and media specialists, handle an organization’s communication with the public, including consumers, investors, reporters, and other media specialists.
 In government, public relations specialists may be called press secretaries.
 In this setting, workers keep the public informed about the activities of government officials and agencies.

 contact people in the media who might print or broadcast

 their material.
 Many radio or television special

 at the desks of public relations specialists.
 For

 example, a press release might describe a public issue,